rsoiffer/Forge-of-Power/spell-rules.md

 ## Casting Spells

 A power with the [[Spell]] trait is called a **spell**.
-All spells implicitly have the [[Concentrate]] and [[Manipulate]] traits.
 Using such a power is called **casting** the spell.
 Casting a spell requires speaking a command phrase and making hand gestures, which usually make it obvious that you are casting a spell.
+All spells implicitly have the [[Concentrate]] and [[Manipulate]] traits.

 Casting spells requires an **arcane focus**, which is a handheld item you use to channel your magic.
 You can meditate or focus for 1 hour to designate an item as your arcane focus.
 Bonding to a new arcane focus severs your connection with your previous focus.
 You can pick any item as your arcane focus - a staff, a book, a crystal gem, a sword, or so on.
 You must hold your arcane focus in one hand while casting a spell or using the {Sustain} power.

-## Spell Properties
+## Mana

+All characters that can cast spells have a Mana pool that represents how much magical energy they have available.
+Your Mana pool stores a number of points, up to a maximum of your Mana stat.
+When you pay Mana to cast a spell, you must subtract the amount paid from your Mana pool.
+Your Mana pool can never go below 0.
+Your [arcane background](spell-rules.html#arcane-backgrounds) determines your Mana stat and describes when your Mana pool replenishes.

 All spells have a **cost** in Mana.
 You must pay this amount of Mana when you cast the spell.
 If you don't have enough Mana, you can't cast the spell.
 Some effects reduce the cost of a spell.
 You must always spend at least 1 Mana when you cast a spell, or at least 0 Mana if the spell has the [[Cantrip]] trait.

-Some spells have a **range** in feet.
-If the spell doesn't list a target or an area, it targets one creature you can see within range.

-Some spells have an **area**.
-If the spell lists a range, the area is centered on a point you can see within range, otherwise the area is centered on you.
-If the spell doesn't list a target, it targets all creatures in the area.

-Some spells have a **duration**.
-When the duration ends, the spell's effect completely ends.
-The world returns to its normal state, as if the spell hadn't been cast.
-Any permanent changes the spell made to the world, such as inflicting or healing damage, don't disappear when the spell ends.
-You can't end an ongoing spell early unless it specifies that in its duration.

 ## Heightening Spells